COMFORT WOMEN WANTED

 “COMFORT WOMEN WANTED” and “Re-creation of a Military Comfort Station” bring to light the memory of 200,000 young women, referred to as “comfort women,” who were systematically exploited as sex slaves in Asia during World War II, and increase awareness of sexual violence against women during wartime.

-Supported by The New York State Council on the Arts Grant, The Asian Cultural Council Fellowship, The Asian Women Giving Circle Grant, The Lower Manhattan Cultural Council’s MCAF, The New York Foundation for the Arts Fiscal Sponsorship, The Korean Ministry of Gender Equality Award, and The Foundation for Contemporary Arts Emergency Grant.
+Supported by The New York State Council on the Arts Grant, The Asian Women Giving Circle Grant, The Lower Manhattan Cultural Council’s MCAF, The New York Foundation for the Arts Fiscal Sponsorship, The Korean Ministry of Gender Equality & Family Award, The Foundation for Contemporary Arts Emergency Grant, and The Asian Cultural Council Fellowship.

-Reviewed including in The New York Times, The Huffington Post, The BBC, NPR, KBS TV News, Art Asia Pacific, The Korea Times, The Taipei Times, Pittsburgh Post-Gazette, Morning Brew, Dazed & Confused Magazine, and Emaho Magazine, among others
+Featured including in The New York Times, The Huffington Post, Art Asia Pacific, The Korea Times, The Taipei Times, Pittsburgh Post-Gazette, Morning Brew, Dazed & Confused Magazine London, Emaho Magazine, NPR, KBS TV News, and The BBC.

 BLOG – Research Trips to Asia (2008-2012)

-This project is based on my interviews with survivors in 7 different countries, including Korean, Chinese, Taiwanese, Indonesian, Filipino, and Dutch “comfort women” survivors, and a former Japanese soldier from WWII.
+This project is based on my interviews with survivors in 7 different countries, including Korean, Chinese, Taiwanese, Indonesian, Filipino, and Dutch “comfort women” survivors, as well as a former Japanese soldier from WWII.

 COMFORT WOMEN WANTED brings to light the memory of 200,000 young women, referred to as “comfort women,” who were systematically exploited as sex slaves in Asia during World War II, and increases awareness of sexual violence against women during wartime.